apache/nuttx/configs/README.txt

 Supported Boards
 ^^^^^^^^^^^^^^^^

+configs/amber
+	This is placeholder for the SoC Robotics Amber Web Server that is based on the Atmel AVR ATMega128 MCU.
+There is not much there yet.

 configs/avr32dev1
 	This is a port of NuttX to the Atmel AVR32DEV1 board.
 That board is based on the Atmel AT32UC3B0256 MCU and uses a specially patched